Saturday, May 30, 2009

 So there I was, that Saturday in late October, 2008 (last year) my old Islander 24 sailboat swaying, bobbing in the breeze, safely at anchor....

 My plans had been morphing all summer.
 Unsure of everything, trying to do pastel portraits, and having a LOT less money than I had anticipated, and simple, powerful uncertainty filling my days with dread and cluttering my nights with dream...
 I finally had to GO, even though me and my boat were not ready.
-I borrowed some money, got the bare essentials, and, with LOTS of help from my buddy Radar, I cast-off the dock lines.
+I borrowed some money, got the bare essentials, and, with LOTS of help from my friends Radar, Richard, and Thurline, I cast-off the dock lines.

 "Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover."